This article was updated on July 19, 2018.

 For today's HR leaders, the gorgeous weather of summer and fall makes for a prime time to look toward employee health and wellness programs to optimize your benefits.
-Today, the Society for Human Resource Management (SHRM) reports 61 percent of modern employers offer a wellness program.
-The Rand Corp. has also found that wellness programs carry an average ROI of 150 percent ($1.50 in returns for every $1.00 invested), and that figure jumps to 380 percent when employers focus on "chronic diseases" such as diabetes or obesity.
+The Rand Corp. found that wellness programs carry an average ROI of 150 percent ($1.50 in returns for every $1.00 invested), and that figure jumps to 380 percent when employers focus on "chronic diseases" such as diabetes or obesity.
 Additionally, better health benefits can impact presenteeism (working while sick) and employee loyalty, according to Experience Life Magazine.

 What Today's Talent Thinks About Health and Wellness Programs

 Research reveals that when it comes to benefits, health programs are gaining notice among talent of all ages.
 SHRM reports that employers and talent have a similar view when it comes to the importance of preventative health benefits.
 Of CFOs, 11 percent believe employees would place health programs on a wish list, and 9 percent of employees consider these opportunities important.
 While preventative health may not matter as much as compensation and vacation benefits to today's talent, it's certainly on their radar.